zonkzonk/radare2-regressions/README.md

 Usage
 -----

- * Run './run_tests.sh' in the top level directory to run *all* tests (alternatively you can use 'make').
+ * Run './run_tests.sh' in the top level directory to run the core tests (alternatively you can use 'make').
+ * To run *all* tests, use 'make all'.
  * To run individual tests, type 'cd t; ./testname'.
  * To remove old test results run 'make clean'.